wakkihaya/neurotechjp/src/md/en/blog/5-bci-gadget-reviews.md

 ## By use

-**If you are a beginner in this space, who hasn’t experienced EEG analysis and want to try EEG analysis for the first time, use low cost device relatively, such as Muse, NeuroSky.**

-**If you have already experienced EEG analysis and want to measure/analyze/develop based on rich data, use Emotiv, OpenBCI.**

-**If you want to build a full stack of BCI apps integrated with mobile or web, use Neurosity.**
+**For beginners who have no experience with EEG data analysis, we recommend one of the low cost devices from Muse or Neurosky.**

+**For those with experience in EEG analysis, the Emotiv or OpenBCI products offers richer data and higher versatility.**

+**For those wanting to develop a full stack BCI application (mobile/web), we recommend the Neurosity Crown.**

 &nbsp;

 ## Conclusion

-In this article, we have covered five non-invasive BCIs with their advantages and disadvantages.
-All of them are affordable and have extensive SDKs, so we encourage those who want to try a bit of EEG analysis to give them a try.
+In this article, we covered five non-invasive BCI companies and their products, highlighting some of their advantages and disadvantages.
+These are purely based on the opinion of NeurotechJP and is in no way an exhaustive list of pros and cons.

-In general, it is important for businesses in the BCI industry to find killer use cases using BCI, but at the same time, they need to make this new type of device available to a wider audience.
-As we saw in the BCI introduced here, BCI that is affordable, functional, and easy to customize will become the mainstream BCI in our real lives in the future.
+&nbsp;

+Every device listed in this article is much more affordable than traditional research grade devices and we encourage those who are interested in tinkering with neural data to give these options a shot.

+&nbsp;

+Alongside the development of killer applications of BCIs, the industry must continue to reach a wider audience through more affordable and friendly devices.
+Like we see in the devices showcased in this article, BCIs that have high functionality and high versatility will likely push BCIs towards becoming more mainstream.